deanhowe/phpunit-d3-report/README.md

 ### Parameters

-If you want to customize the output report, several paramaters are available as functions, following the [Mike Bostock's re-usable chart pattern].
+If you want to customize the output report, several parameters are available as functions, following the [Mike Bostock's re-usable chart pattern].
 For instance, if you want to modify the padding of each bubble, use:

 ``` js
 var chart = d3.chart.phpunitBubbles().padding(10);